 Applying For A Green Card

 An E-2 visa is a non-immigrant status, as was previously mentioned.
-The visa holder (or their sponsor) must either apply at a U.S. consulate from abroad or file an adjustment of status application with USCIS while within the country in order to become a permanent resident of the United States.
+The visa holder (or their sponsor) must either apply at a U.S. consulate from abroad or file an adjustment of status application with USCIS while within the country to become a permanent resident of the United States.

 It is important to note that most employment-based visa holders may only apply for permanent residency in the United States from abroad.
 If the petitioner desires to retain any of their present E-2 visa rights.
 If he or she believes it is more beneficial to forego these rights by applying for a green card from within the United States, he or she can do so.